mParticle/docs/src/pages/integrations/mediamath/audience/index.md

 [MediaMath](https://www.mediamath.com) unites audience, media and intelligence in a single omnichannel platform.
 MediaMath gives marketers the tools to execute smart marketing at scale and to drive truly incremental business value.

-<aside>The MediaMath integration is in [a Beta release](https://docs.mparticle.com/guides/glossary#releases).
+<aside>The MediaMath integration is in <a href="https://docs.mparticle.com/guides/glossary#releases">a Beta Release</a>.
 Please reach out to your customer success manager for assistance in setting up the integration.</aside>

 ## Prerequisites